On the jumping phenomenon of $\dim_{\mathbb{C}}H^q(\mathcal{X}_t,\mathcal{E}_t)$: Introduction

 Following \cite{Ye_jumping, Ye_jumping_tangent}, we formulate the jumping phenomenon of $\dim_{\bC}H^q(\mathcal{X}_t,\mathcal{E}_t)$ as an extension problem, namely, whether we can extend a nonzero element in $H^q(X,E)$ to one in a nearby fiber $H^q(\mathcal{X}_t,\mathcal{E}_t)$.
-In general, such extensions may not exist, and there are obstructions to this extension problem.
-In \cite{Ye_jumping, Ye_jumping_tangent}, Ye gave explicit formulae for these obstructions in the cases when $\mathcal{E}=\Omega^p_{\mathcal{X}/B}$ and $\mathcal{E}=T_{\mathcal{X}/B}$.
-We will see that his formulae can be generalized to the above general setting.

-While Ye \cite{Ye_jumping, Ye_jumping_tangent} employed an algebraic approach to study the extension problem by applying a version of Grauert's direct image theorem which states that $R^q\pi_*\mathcal{E}$ is a quotient of two locally free sheaves of finite ranks over $B$, here we adapt a differential-geometric approach, following \cite{Huang95, CS_pair}.
+In general, such extensions may not exist and it suffices to find obstructions to this extension problem.
+We will see that Ye's explicit formulae for the obstructions can be generalized to our general setting.
+On the other hand, while Ye applied a version of Grauert's direct image theorem, which states that $R^q\pi_*\mathcal{E}$ is a quotient of two locally free sheaves of finite ranks over $B$, thereby allowing him to apply an algebraic approach, here we adapt a differential-geometric approach, following \cite{Huang95, CS_pair}.

-We will formulate the problem directly as extending $E$-valued differential forms over $B$, which means that, in contrary to \cite{Ye_jumping, Ye_jumping_tangent}, we are going to work with sheaves of infinite rank.
-A key step is to get an explicit description of $R^q\pi_*\mathcal{E}$ by using an acyclic resolution $(\mathcal{D}^{\bullet},\bar{D}^{\bullet})$ of the sheaf $\mathcal{E}$ constructed from the differential operators $\bar{D}^\bullet$ studied in \cite{Huang95, CS_pair} (see Section \ref{sec:acyclic_resol}).
-The operators $\bar{D}^{\bullet}$ capture the holomorphic structures of the deformed pairs $\{(\mathcal{X}_t,\mathcal{E}_t)\}_{t\in B}$ (see \cite{CS_pair} and also Section \ref{sec:def_pair}).
-Then more or less the same strategy as in Ye's proofs will work.
-An advantage of this geometric approach is that the computation of the obstructions becomes much simpler and more transparent, as compared to the \v{C}ech calculations in \cite{Ye_jumping, Ye_jumping_tangent}.
+We will formulate the problem directly as extending $E$-valued differential forms over $B$, which means that, in contrast to \cite{Ye_jumping, Ye_jumping_tangent}, we are going to work with sheaves of {\em infinite rank}.
+A key step is to obtain an explicit description of $R^q\pi_*\mathcal{E}$, using an acyclic resolution $(\mathcal{D}^{\bullet},\bar{D}^{\bullet})$ of the sheaf $\mathcal{E}$ constructed from the differential operators $\bar{D}^\bullet$ studied in \cite{Huang95, CS_pair} (see Section \ref{sec:acyclic_resol}).
+The operators $\bar{D}^{\bullet}$ capture the holomorphic structures of the deformed pairs $\{(\mathcal{X}_t,\mathcal{E}_t)\}_{t\in B}$ (see \cite{CS_pair} or Section \ref{sec:def_pair} in this paper).
+It turns out that essentially the same strategy as in Ye's proofs works.
+An advantage of our geometric approach is that the computation of the obstructions becomes much neater and more transparent, as compared to the \v{C}ech calculations in \cite{Ye_jumping, Ye_jumping_tangent}.
 Our main result is as follows (see Section \ref{sec:obstr}, in particular, Theorem \ref{thm:main_2} and Equations \eqref{eqn:obstruction} $\&$ \eqref{eqn:obstruction2} for the details):

 \begin{theorem} Let $\{(A(t),\varphi(t))\}_{t\in B}$ be the family of Maurer-Cartan elements associated to the small deformation $(\mathcal{X},\mathcal{E})$ of $(X,E)$.
 We define the {\em $n$-th order obstruction maps} $O^{i}_{n,n-1}:H^i((\pi_*\mathcal{D}^{\bullet})_0\otimes\mathcal{O}_{B,0}/m_0^n)\rightarrow H^{i+1}((\pi_*\mathcal{D}^{\bullet})_0\otimes\mathcal{O}_{B,0}/m_0^n)$, where $i=q, q - 1$, by